 East meets West in this cosmopolitan city state with a melting pot of cultures and traditions; the perfect place for a fascinating city break.

-From the authentic, cultural districts of Chinatown and Little India to Orchard Road’s shopping opportunities and Clark Quay’s restaurants, you’re offered a completely new view everywhere you turn.
+From the authentic, cultural districts of Chinatown and Little India to Orchard Road’s shopping opportunities and Clarke Quay’s restaurants, you’re offered a completely new view everywhere you turn.
 A trip to Singapore wouldn’t be complete without a spot of afternoon tea or a famous Singapore Sling at Raffles Hotel, a true city icon and luxurious oasis.
 You’re sure to be enchanted by the city’s cocktail of bustling street markets, natural beauty and colonial landmarks.

 Singapore makes for the perfect stopover destination en route to various Far East destinations including Thailand, Bali and Malaysia.
 Plan your perfect multicentre holiday now and see what Singapore has to offer.